kalisio/krawler/docs/reference/hooks.md

 All hooks can have the following options:
 * **match**: a match filter to be applied on the input hook data using any option supported by [sift](https://github.com/crcn/sift.js), fields can be templates, learn more about [templating](https://lodash.com/docs/4.17.4#template), if the data is filtered the hook will not be applied
-* **predicate**: an additional predicate function taking the hook item as input and returning true if matching occurs
+* **predicate**: an additional predicate function taking the hook item as input and returning true if matching occurs (can be async)
 * **faultTolerant**: will catch any error raised in the hook so that the hook chain will continue anyway

 ::: tip